 When you think of Cleveland, your mind might not automatically go to our performance arts and many museums.
 But while you’re in Cleveland, take a little time to soak in our artistic offerings.

 Right next to Cleveland Clinic's campus is University Circle, the center of Cleveland's cultural life.
 Encompassing 525 acres, the University Circle area contains the greatest concentration of museums, cultural activities and churches in the United States.

 Cleveland Museum of Art

-This area also features the Cleveland Museum of Art, which houses one of the most highly acclaimed art collections in the world and several other museums.
+The Cleveland Museum of Art houses one of the most highly acclaimed art collections in the world and several other museums.
 Wander the halls and take in the beautiful collection.

 Rock and Roll Hall of Fame

 Do you love rock and roll?
 Located downtown on the bank of Lake Erie, Cleveland's Rock and Roll Hall of Fame recognizes and archives the history of many of rock music's best-known and most influential artists, producers, engineers and other notable figures.